 Tragacanth Gum : Myths, Facts and Traditions

 Better known as a philosopher than as a naturalist and botanist, the Greek Theophrastus (3rd century BC) already mentioned the presence of Tragacanth Gum in his writings.
-Same as Dioscorides did (Greek physician of the 1st century).
-Three hundred years later, a Latin physician called Celse used it as a healing agent.
-Its name is derived from the Greek tragos (goat) and akantha (horn) which means “goat’s horn”.
-Indeed, it is due to the shape of its high-quality curly ribbons.
-The gum was harvested in Crete and the Peloponnese and was then used by Arab doctors.
-In fact, they “imported” it to the West in the Middle Ages.
+So as did Dioscorides (Greek physician of the 1st century).
+Then, three hundred years later, a Latin physician called Celse used it as a healing agent.
+Its name is derived from the Greek tragos (goat) and akantha (horn) which means “goat’s horn” due to the shape of its high-quality curly ribbons.
+The gum was harvested in Crete and the Peloponnese and was then used by Arab doctors who then “imported” it to the West in the Middle Ages.
 During the 13th century, French surgeons such as Guillaume de Salicet used it for external application.
 His colleague Guy de Chauliac (1298-1368) wrote “Arabic Gum and Tragacanth are cold and cuttlefish with some glutinousness” (quote from old French language).

 Numerous scientific publications explain that in China, decoctions made from Tragacanth and other herbs have been used to treat diseases such as diabetes, malaria and certain types of cancer.
 According to a study by Wagner and Proksch published in 1985, its antibacterial properties may have been used to treat serious respiratory infections as well as chronic hepatitis in some patients.

 Tragacanth Gum : link between cosmetics and food industry

 In 1873, Emile Zola already wrote in his novel The Belly of Paris that “on the board which served as a toilet, behind the water jug, an overturned flask of bandoline had left a great stain”.